 Simple steps to save cash on household costs.

-If you’re looking for ways to ease the pain on your wallet, everyday expenses are a good place to start.
+If you’re looking for ways to cut costs this year, everyday expenses are a good place to start.

 Most of us spend the bulk of our food budget at the supermarket and the stores are experts in tempting us to buy.